James-Fleming12/EvidentialHDC/README.md

   +0.48 -> -0.49).

-All VIB-free, budget-matched. **Status:** at the 8-condition mean the robust variant currently TIED with plain DGLSS++ (0.369) — the next step is to push the overall performance clearly above it.
+All VIB-free, budget-matched. **Status:** at the 8-condition mean the robust variant currently TIED with plain DGLSS++ (0.369), and the next step is to push the overall performance clearly above it.
 Note: continuing training from 21 to 24 epochs did not help (the crosstalk label-free gap halved, +0.52 -> +0.20); why more training hurts the TTA is an open question.

-Current per-condition HDC zero-shot mIoU at medium scale (**as of 2026-08-11** — from the isotropy / frozen-ceiling diagnostics; these numbers go stale as new runs land):
+Current per-condition HDC zero-shot mIoU at medium scale (**as of 2026-08-11**, from the isotropy / frozen-ceiling diagnostics; these numbers go stale as new runs land):

 | condition | HyperLiDAR baseline | supcon_vib (med) | DGLSS++ (med, 24ep) | Robust DGLSS++ (ours, 21ep) |